antfu/talks/2025-09-18/src/slides.md

 <!--
 Then, the final tip I would give today is [click] to work with the community.
 Or work with the users, depending on what type of tools you are building.

-[click] We can't build a great tool without the community.
+[click] We can't just build a great tool out of nowhere.
 We need to work with people, get them engaged, and build together.
 -->

 ---